Software Testing - Quick Guide

 White-box testing is the detailed investigation of internal logic and structure of the code.
 White-box testing is also called glass testing or open-box testing.
 In order to perform white-box testing on an application, a tester needs to know the internal workings of the code.

 The tester needs to have a look inside the source code and find out which unit/chunk of the code is behaving inappropriately.

-Grey Box testing is a technique to test the application with limited knowledge of the internal workings of an application.
-In software testing, the term the more you know the better carries a lot of weight when testing an application.
+Grey-box testing is a technique to test the application with having a limited knowledge of the internal workings of an application.
+In software testing, the phrase the more you know, the better carries a lot of weight while testing an application.

 Mastering the domain of a system always gives the tester an edge over someone with limited domain knowledge.
-Unlike black box testing, where the tester only tests the application's user interface, in grey box testing, the tester has access to design documents and the database.
-Having this knowledge, the tester is able to better prepare test data and test scenarios when making the test plan.
+Unlike black-box testing, where the tester only tests the application's user interface; in grey-box testing, the tester has access to design documents and the database.
+Having this knowledge, a tester can prepare better test data and test scenarios while making a test plan.

-This is a type of black box testing that is based on the specifications of the software that is to be tested.
+This is a type of black-box testing that is based on the specifications of the software that is to be tested.
 The application is tested by providing input and then the results are examined that need to conform to the functionality it was intended for.
-Functional Testing of the software is conducted on a complete, integrated system to evaluate the system's compliance with its specified requirements.
+Functional testing of a software is conducted on a complete, integrated system to evaluate the system's compliance with its specified requirements.

-There are five steps that are involved when testing an application for functionality.
+There are five steps that are involved while testing an application for functionality.

 |I||The determination of the functionality that the intended application is meant to perform.|

 |II||The creation of test data based on the specifications of the application.|